Application for Enrolment

 Bicycles / Scooters

-Children may ride their bicycles to school, provided they wear helmets.
-Bicycle racks are available on the senior side and scooter racks are available on both areas.
+Children may ride their bikes or scooters to school, provided they wear helmets.
+Bike racks are available on the Senior campus and scooter racks are available in both areas.

-From time to time the school sells paperbacks through Scholastic Book Club.
-If you choose to buy any books, please send the money (cheques made payable to Scholastic NZ Ltd) and order form to the school office in a sealed envelope.
-This is very important as several people handle the orders.
+Once a term the school sells books through the Scholastic Book Club.
+If you would like to place an order, please refer to the ordering information on the catalogue that is sent home with your child.
+The preferred method of ordering and payment is online, however, if this is not possible, please send cash and the order form to the school office in a sealed envelope.
+This is important as several people handle the orders.

 It is rarely brought to our attention that there is a problem with bullying at our school.
 We operate a zero tolerance policy with regard to bullying.

-If you have any queries about the running of the buses, please contact the Senior Area Office, 425 8300 extn 0.
+If you have any queries about the running of the buses, please contact the office, 425 8300 extn 0.
 Our children line up in the bus lines at 3:00pm and await instructions.
 The young ones are well looked after; there is usually more than one teacher to supervise them.
+For more information, please see the Bus Flyer.

 Buses go to: